 THT 237 MUSICAL THEATRE

-Either semester 3 hours An introduction to the nature and history of American musical theatre from its early influences to contemporary productions.
+An introduction to the nature and history of American musical theatre from its early influences to contemporary productions.
 Emphasis on the development of the genre, significant works, people, and issues.
 Cross-listed as MUS 237.

 THT 321 AUDITIONS & CAREERS